Take Time to Talk About Feelings With Your Child Every Day

 Don't Worry About Using Words for Feelings That Your Child May Not Understand

-Rutgers Social-Emotional Learning Lab Director Maurice Elias says that hearing you talk about times you are excited, proud, disappointed or frustrated will help her learn how to connect feelings with words.
-By the time your child starts school, she should be able to speak about her feelings with more words than sad, mad, or happy.
+Rutgers Social-Emotional Learning Lab Director Maurice Elias says that hearing you talk about times you are excited, proud, disappointed or frustrated will help your child learn how to connect feelings with words.
+By the time your child starts school, they should be able to speak about their feelings with more words than sad, mad, or happy.

-Let Your Child Know Her Feelings Are Important
+Let Your Kids Know Their Feelings Are Important

-It can be tempting to tell your child to “stop overreacting” or “stop getting upset” when she gets frustrated over something that seems small to you -- like struggling with a toy or puzzle.
-Treating your child’s feelings like they’re not important can make her feel bad about her emotions or her reactions.
-Instead, validate her feelings by saying something like, “It can be frustrating when that toy falls apart, can’t it?
+It can be tempting to tell your child to “stop overreacting” or “stop getting upset” when they get frustrated over something that seems small to you -- like struggling with a toy or puzzle.
+Treating your child’s feelings like they’re not important can make them feel bad about their emotions or their reactions.
+Instead, validate their feelings by saying something like, “It can be frustrating when that toy falls apart, can’t it?
 I get frustrated sometimes too.
 Let’s see if we can fix it together.”
-This will help your child learn that her feelings matter and that you’re there to help.
+This will help your child learn that their feelings matter and that you’re there to help.